Served: 24 years

 May 3, 1898 to April 15, 1922

 Frank was born February 28, 1865.
 He joined the Cincinnati Police Department on November 10, 1898.
-Within ten years, he was detailed to Detective Headquarters on September 24, 1908 and appointed Acting Detective March 16, 1909.
-At this time in the Department’s history, the official rank of Detective had been eliminated and qualified personnel were more easily appointed to Acting Detective based on talent and commitment – and more easily demoted if that commitment waned.
+Within ten years, he was detailed to Detective Headquarters on September 24, 1908 and appointed Acting Detective March 16,1909.
+At this time in Department history, the official rank of Detective had been eliminated and qualified personnel were more easily appointed to Acting Detective based on talent and commitment – and more easily demoted if the commitment waned.
 Detective Hueftlein’s talent and commitment were never questioned.

-During April 1922, Cincinnati detectives were cooperating with the authorities across the river in an effort to run down the man who had held up a Ludlow bank messenger.
-On April 15, 1922 word reached Police headquarters that the suspect was at the office of Miss Amanda Blymyer, Notary Public, at 23 Garfield Place negotiating a bill of sale of a stolen automobile.
+During April 1922, Cincinnati detectives were cooperating with the authorities across the river in an effort to run down the man who had robbed a Ludlow, Kentucky bank messenger at gunpoint.
+On April 15, 1922, word reached Police headquarters that the suspect was at the office of Miss Amanda Blymyer, Notary Public, at 23 Garfield Place negotiating a bill of sale of a stolen automobile.
 Detectives Hueftlein and Albert Guethlein responded.

 The two detectives entered the office and saw the man, later identified as Noble “Red” Holt (27), sitting in a rocking chair in the center of the office.
 They ordered him to stand up.
 He started to stand; then he jumped up, pulled a revolver, and opened fire on the detectives.
-He shot Detective Hueftlein in the chest – through his heart – and abdomen and Detective Guethlein twice in the left arm – shattering his upper and forearm bones.
-Holt bolted through the open door.
+He shot Detective Hueftlein in the chest, through the heart and abdomen, and Detective Guethlein twice in the left arm, shattering his upper and forearm bones.
+Holt then fled the office.

 Detective Guethlein went to a phone to call for assistance but could not reach for it with his left arm.
 He then reached for his left arm with his right and momentarily thought that it had been shot off.
 He finally bumped the telephone receiver off the hook with his head and called the police.

-He then went to Detective Hueftlein who was unable to talk, but was mouthing direction to Detective Guethlein to call a wagon.
+He then went to Detective Hueftlein, who was unable to talk.
+He ‘mouthed’ to Detective Guethlein to call a wagon.

 As Holt fled the building, officers were quickly in pursuit during which Holt was able to reload only two cartridges in his revolver.
 Patrolman Albert Weiss caught up to him at 6th and Vine Street.
-Holt pushed his revolver against Weiss’s body and pulled the trigger, but the hammer fell on an empty chamber.
+Holt pushed his revolver against his body and pulled the trigger, but the hammer fell on an empty chamber.
 Mounted Lieutenant Charles Wolsifer galloped up and leapt from his mount lunging for the revolver.
-Holt’s resistance was overcome and he was arrested.
+Lieutenant Wolsifer and responding officers overcame Holt’s resistance and arrested him.

 Both detectives were taken to General Hospital.
 Detective Hueftlein, transported by Patrol 3, arrived at 2:34 p.m. and died one minute later at 2:35 p.m.

-Holt was injuried in the arrest and had a festering gunshot wound in his leg.
-He was taken to the hospital by Lieutenant Charles Wulsifer and a couple of other officers.
-On the way, when asked why he had shot the detectives, he replied that he thought they were the “box car dicks” who had shot him several weeks before in the leg (possibly Detectives Bell and Schaefer in a shootout where the shooter was not identified).
+Holt was also taken to the hospital for injuries received during his scuffle with officers.
+On the way, when asked why he had shot the detectives, he replied that he thought they were the “box car dicks” who had shot him several weeks before in the leg (possibly Detectives Bell and Schaefer, though their suspect was never identified).

-Detective Guethlein’s arm would be crippled for life.
+Detective Guethlein’s arm would never recover sufficiently to return to work as a law enforcement officer.
 He retired with the disability on January 1, 1923 and became a broker.
 He died of a heart attack in 1949.

-If you have information, artifacts, archives, or images regarding these officers or the incident, please contact the Greater Cincinnati Police Museum at email@example.com.
+If you know of any information, artifacts, archives, or images regarding the officers or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.